daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

     - *Optional* On the **Select Components** page, check "On the Desktop" under "Additional icons".
     - On the **Choosing the default editor used by Git** page, select "Use Visual Studio Code as Git's default editor" from the drop-down menu'

-> Note that we don't recommend pinning Git Bash to the taskbar since launches Git Bash from here will set a different home directory than if Git Bash is launched from the desktop or the start menu (`/` instead of `/c/users/$USERNAME`.
+> Note that we don't recommend pinning Git Bash to the taskbar since launching Git Bash from here will set a different home directory than if Git Bash is launched from the desktop or the start menu (`/` instead of `/c/users/$USERNAME`.

 After installation, test if you were successful by opening the Git Bash program.
 Below is a picture of the Git Bash icon on the Desktop and an opened instance of the Git Bash terminal (we will often refer to this as just "the terminal"):